scrabbletank/farhome-rules/monstroustreasure.md

 ***Tusks.*** *Melee Attack:* 5 AP, 1/1/3/0/0</br>On hit deals 1/0 in piercing damage.

 ***Gore.*** *Maneuver, Melee Attack:* 5 AP, Range 2, 1/1/4/0/0</br>The boar charges towards a creature, ending in a tile within range adjacent to the target creature.
-The creature makes a Defense or Dexterity save, taking 1/1 in piercing damage on hit, and is knocked prone on a critical.
+The creature makes a Defense or Dexterity save.
+On hit they take 1/1 in piercing damage, being knocked prone on a critical.
 ___

 #### Screeching Bear